NicoJG/ML_Project_Satellite_Water/README.md

 The dataset was collected with Mapbox and therefore no images of the dataset can be uploaded here.
 This is why all outputs of the notebooks were removed using 'nbstripout'.
-That's also why the project presentation and project report are not uploaded here.

 In order to use this project, follow the installation instructions below.
 For the dataset creation use 'ml_project/dataset_creation/dataset_creation.ipynb'.